 - Allow no less than two seconds between vehicles during the daytime.

 - Allow more space for different conditions: three seconds at night, and four seconds during inclement weather such as during rain, snow, or ice.

 - Be especially cautious when approaching stop lights, intersections, and when changing lanes.

 - Anticipate potentially hazardous situations that could cause the driver in front of you to stop suddenly.

-And if you happen to be the one BEING tailgated, you can head off aggressive driving behavior by allowing sufficient space in front of you so that an overtaking vehicle can enter and occupy that space without danger.
+If someone is following you too closely, move over to allow them to pass and avoid aggressive driving behavior.
+Allow sufficient space in front of you so that an overtaking vehicle can enter and occupy that space safely.